- Data from April 2017. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: December 2017.

 Tourism — demand and supply

-Residents (aged 15 and above) from within the EU-28 made an estimated 1.2 billion tourism trips in 2014, for personal or business purposes.
-Short trips (of one to three nights) accounted for more than half (57.4 %) of the total number of trips made (see Table 1), while three quarters (74.9 %) of all trips made were to domestic destinations, with the remainder abroad.
+Residents (aged 15 and above) from within the EU-28 made an estimated 1.2 billion tourism trips in 2015, for personal or business purposes.
+The majority (58.2 %) of the total number of trips made were short trips of one to three nights (see Table 1), while three quarters (74.8 %) of all trips made were to domestic destinations, with the remainder abroad.

-It is estimated that some 61.1 % of the EU-28’s population aged 15 or over took part in tourism for personal purposes in 2012 (aggregates for 2013 and 2014 not yet available), in other words they made at least one tourist trip for personal purposes during the year.
-Again, large differences can be observed between the EU Member States, as this participation rate ranged from 25.1 % in Romania (data for 2013) to 88.5 % in Finland.
+It is estimated that 60 % of the EU-28’s population aged 15 or over took part in tourism for personal purposes in 2014 (aggregates for 2015 not yet available), in other words they made at least one tourist trip for personal purposes during the year.
+Again, large differences can be observed between the EU Member States, as this participation rate ranged from 26.0 % in Romania to 88.2 % in Finland (see Figure 1).

-From the supply perspective, it is estimated that there were just over 570 thousand tourist accommodation establishments active within the EU-28 in 2014 and that together they provided nearly 31 million bed places (see Table 2).
-Nearly one third (32.2 %) of all the bed places in the EU-28 were concentrated in just two of the EU Member States, namely France (5.1 million bed places) and Italy (4.8 million bed places), followed by the United Kingdom (data are for 2013), Spain and Germany.
+From the supply perspective, it is estimated that there were just over 578 thousand tourist accommodation establishments active within the EU-28 in 2015 and that together they provided more than 31 million bed places (see Table 2).
+Nearly one third (32.1 %) of all the bed places in the EU-28 were concentrated in just two of the EU Member States, namely France (5.1 million bed places) and Italy (4.9 million bed places), followed by the United Kingdom (data are for 2013), Spain and Germany.

-During recent years, the number of nights spent in tourist accommodation establishments has generally shown an upward trend (see Figure 1).
+During recent years, the number of nights spent in tourist accommodation establishments has generally shown an upward trend (see Figure 2).
 However, there was a short-lived downturn in the number of nights spent in tourist accommodation establishments in 2008 and 2009 as a consequence of the financial and economic crisis: the number of tourism nights in the EU-28 fell by 0.6 % in 2008 and by a further 2.1 % in 2009.
-In 2010, however, the number of nights spent increased by 4.7 % and this positive development continued, with growth of 3.3 % in 2011, 4.3 % in 2012 and 2.1 % in 2013.
-In 2014, the number of nights spent in tourist accommodation establishments in the EU-28 reached a peak of 2.7 billion nights, up by 1.8 % compared with 2013.
+In 2010, however, the number of nights spent increased by 4.7 % and this positive development continued, with growth of 3.3 % in 2011, 4.4 % in 2012, 2.2 % in 2013 and 1.5 % in 2014.
+In 2015, the number of nights spent in tourist accommodation establishments in the EU-28 reached a peak of 2.8 billion nights, up by 3.8 % compared with 2014.

 Nights spent by tourists travelling abroad

-EU-28 residents spent an estimated 2.6 billion nights abroad on tourism trips in 2014 (see Table 3).
-German residents spent 730 million nights on trips outside of Germany in 2014, while residents of the United Kingdom spent 564 million nights abroad (data are for 2013); residents from these two EU Member States accounted for more than half (50.4 %) of the total number of nights spent abroad by EU-28 residents.
+EU-28 residents spent an estimated 2.5 billion nights abroad on tourism trips in 2015 (see Figure 3).
+German residents spent 700 million nights on trips outside of Germany in 2015, while residents of the United Kingdom spent 564 million nights abroad (UK data are for 2013); residents from these two EU Member States accounted for more than half (50.7 %) of the total number of nights spent abroad by EU-28 residents.

-When taking into account a country’s size in terms of its population, Luxembourg was the EU Member State whose residents spent the most nights abroad per inhabitant (an average of 24.6 nights in 2014), followed by Cyprus (20.3).
-At the other end of the spectrum, residents of Romania, Bulgaria and Greece spent, on average, less than one night abroad in 2014 (see Figure 2).
+When taking into account a country’s size in terms of its population, Luxembourg was the EU Member State whose residents spent the most nights abroad per inhabitant (an average of 23.2 nights in 2015), followed by Cyprus (18.1 nights).
+At the other end of the spectrum, residents of Romania, Bulgaria and Greece spent, on average, less than one night abroad in 2015 (see Figure 4).

 Top destinations in the EU

-In 2014, Spain was the most common tourism destination in the EU for non-residents (people coming from abroad), with 260 million nights spent in tourist accommodation establishments, or 21.5 % of the EU-28 total (see Figure 3 and Table 4).
-Across the EU, the top four most popular destinations for non-residents were Spain, Italy (187 million nights), France (131 million nights) and the United Kingdom (105 million nights, data for 2013), which together accounted for more than half (56.6 %) of the total nights spent by non-residents in the EU-28.
+In 2015, Spain was the most common tourism destination in the EU for non-residents (people coming from abroad), with 270 million nights spent in tourist accommodation establishments, or 21.3 % of the EU-28 total (see Figure 5 and Figure 6).
+Across the EU, the top four most popular destinations for non-residents were Spain, Italy (193 million nights), France (130 million nights) and the United Kingdom (118 million nights, estimation based on 2015 monthly data), which together accounted for more than half (56.2 %) of the total nights spent by non-residents in the EU-28.
 The least common destinations were Luxembourg and Latvia; the effect of the size of these Member States should be considered when interpreting these values.

 The number of nights spent (by residents and non-residents) can be put into perspective by making a comparison with the size of each country in population terms, providing an indicator of tourism intensity.
-In 2014, using this measure, the Mediterranean destinations of Malta, Cyprus and Croatia, as well as the alpine and city destinations of Austria were the most popular tourist destinations in the EU-28 (see Figure 4); Montenegro (data are for 2012) and Iceland (data for 2013) were also popular destinations using this measure of tourism intensity.
+In 2015, using this measure, the Mediterranean destinations of Malta, Croatia and Cyprus, as well as the alpine and city destinations of Austria were the most popular tourist destinations in the EU-28 (see Figure 7); Iceland (estimation based on 2015 monthly data) and Montenegro were also popular destinations using this measure of tourism intensity.

 Economic aspects of international travel

 The economic importance of international tourism can be measured by looking at the ratio of international travel receipts relative to GDP; these data are from balance of payments statistics and include business travel, as well as travel for pleasure.
-In 2014, the ratio of travel receipts to GDP was highest, among the EU Member States, in Croatia (17.2 %), Malta (14.4 %) and Cyprus (12.3 %), confirming the importance of tourism to these countries (see Table 5).
-In absolute terms, the highest international travel receipts in 2014 were recorded in Spain (EUR 49.0 billion) and France (EUR 43.2 billion), followed by the United Kingdom, Italy and Germany (all three recording receipts of EUR 33–35 billion).
+In 2015, the ratio of travel receipts to GDP was highest, among the EU Member States, in Croatia (18.1 %), Malta (13.4 %) and Cyprus (12.7 %), confirming the importance of tourism to these countries (see Table 3).
+In absolute terms, the highest international travel receipts in 2015 were recorded in Spain (EUR 50.9 billion), France (EUR 41.4 billion) and the United Kingdom (41.1 billion), followed by Italy (35.6 billion) and Germany (33.3 billion).

 Data sources and availability